-- Body: English Ash, stained orange, finished with oil
+- Body: English Ash, stained orange

 - Hardware: Gotoh tuners, custom 3D-printed hardtail bridge.

 - Wiring: Les Paul style wiring with 500k pots.

 The Blues Deluxe